A scoring system used by doctors to 'measure' pain.

 Close around the joint.

-The periosteum is the thin web-like covering of fibrous tissue that tightly covers bones.
+The periosteum is the thin web-like covering of fibrous tissue around the outside of bones.

 The pes anserine bursa is a sac (lined space) under the attachments of the pes anserine tendons on the inner aspect of the knee.